What You Need to Know About Model

 - Professional Model

-There were about 4,800 jobs for Model in 2016 (in the United States).
+In 2016, there was an estimated number of 4,800 jobs in the United States for Model.
 There is little to no growth in job opportunities for Model.
 The BLS estimates 800 yearly job openings in this field.

 The states with the most job growth for Model are Washington, Alaska, and Florida.
 Watch out if you plan on working in Iowa, Ohio, or Idaho.
 These states have the worst job growth for this type of profession.